Atlas-OS/docs/docs/getting-started/post-installation/drivers/gpu/nvidia.md

     - Perform scaling on - Display
 - Set dynamic range to ``Full`` in ``Video -> Adjust video color settings -> Advanced``

-## Force P-State 0 (Advanced)
+## :material-numeric-0: Force P-State 0 (advanced)

-### Attention
+!!! danger "Attention"
     This will force P-State 0 on your NVIDIA card **AT ALL TIMES**, making it always run at full power.
 It is not recommended to set it, if you leave your computer on idle for a long time, have bad cooling or use a laptop.

 Nvidia drivers force the power state for CUDA compute workloads other than real-time graphics to the lower P2 power state instead of the maximum P0 state.
 The difference between the two states is a lower memory clock frequency, the core clocks are identical in both states [[1](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/RESEARCH/WINDRIVERS/README.md#q-is-there-a-registry-setting-that-can-force-your-display-adapter-to-remain-at-its-highest-performance-state-pstate-p0), [2](https://forums.developer.nvidia.com/t/one-weird-trick-to-get-a-maxwell-v2-gpu-to-reach-its-max-memory-clock/40153)].